fengyanshi/fengyanshi.github.io/sed_equation_cohesive.rst

 .. math:: D = w_s c_b p_d
    :label: depo

-where :math:`w_s` is the setting velocity which can be evaluated using a number of formulas which were different sources and usually based on laboratory experiments.
+where :math:`w_s` is the settling velocity which can be evaluated using a number of formulas from different sources and usually based on laboratory experiments.
 It should be related to processes of flocs, aggregate dimensions, drag, local concentration, salinity and other environmental factors.
-Users can their own formulas by modifying the sediment module.
+Users can define their own formulas by modifying the sediment module.
 Here, we provide a general formulation that can describe the evolution in conditions of flocculation (In `Kombiadou and Krestenitis, 2014 <http://dx.doi.org/10.5772/51061>`_):

 .. math:: w_s = \frac{a \bar{c}^n}{(\bar{c}^2 + b^2)^m}

 The coefficients have a large range, differing in various estuarine and riverine areas. :math:`a=0.01-0.23, b=1.3-25.0, n=0.4-2.8` and :math:`m=1.0-2.8`.
-The default vallues in the model are
+The default values in the model are
 :math:`a=0.1;
-b=2.;
+b=2.0;
 n=0.5;
 m=1.5.`
 For :math:`\bar{c}=0.1 g/l`, for example, :math:`w_s = 3.9E^{-3} m/s`.